How Management Systems Are Innovating the Hospitality Industry

 Technology has refined some of our older approaches, and in the hospitality industry this is certainly true.
 Technological advances are leading the way forward for the future of hotels, and many venues are using these aspects both to make things flow smoother for customers and also to help create new experiences for guests.

-A staggering recent statistic shows that 75% of activities in hospitality could one day become automated — so where exactly are we heading on this journey into the future of hotels?
+Statistics shows that as high as 75% of activities in hospitality could become automated — so where exactly are we heading on this journey into the future of hotels?

 Cairn Collection, owners of The Angel Hotel, share with us and explore a whole host of new innovations that are changing the face of hotel management systems to improve experiences.